paleobot/pbot-static/HowTo/Person.md

 **Email** – Use standard email address formatting including the @ symbol and organization with domain (e.g., name@organization.edu).

-**ORCID** – ORCID IDs are entered as a 16-digit number without hyphens.
+**ORCID** – ORCID IDs are entered as a 16-digit number including hyphens.
 Formatting will be applied after the user moves to another field or clicks submit.